 Washington, DC-based songstress Maryjo Mattea captivates audiences with her uniquely melodic songwriting and hauntingly beautiful voice.
 Mattea’s music, which has garnered comparisons to Neko Case, Alanis Morissette, and Liz Phair, is the perfect hybrid of polished pop and raw rock.
-In addition to performing original music and more as a solo artist and with a band, she is also a member of the grunge-garage rock duo, Two Dragons and a Cheetah, electro-rock group, Color Palette, post-rock ensemble, Endless Winter, and occasional bassist for synth-pop band, Loi Loi.
+In addition to performing original music and more as a solo artist and with a band, she is also a member of the grunge-garage rock duo, Two Dragons and a Cheetah, electro-rock group, Color Palette, synth-pop band, Loi Loi, and post-rock ensemble, Endless Winter.

 Maryjo Mattea started writing songs when she was 13.
 They may not have been very good songs, but even as a young child she had a strong desire to express herself through music.
 Mattea learned to play the piano in grade school and picked up the guitar as a high school sophomore.
 She had classical vocal training and sang competitively throughout high school, both in a chorus and individually, but didn't start playing her original compositions to audiences until her mid-twenties.
 Since that time, she’s performed everywhere from the streets of Lancaster, Pennsylvania all the way to the stage at the world-famous 9:30 Club in Washington, DC.
 She performs solo and in numerous bands whose styles range from punk rock to synth pop.
 By way of Florida and Pennsylvania, Mattea has made Washington, DC her home since 2011.